minutemailer/react-popup/README.md

     className: null, // or string
     noOverlay: true, // hide overlay layer (default is false, overlay visible)
     position: {x: 0, y: 0}, // or a function, more on this further down
-    closeOnOutsideClick: true // Should a click outside the popup close it? (default is true) }
+    closeOnOutsideClick: true // Should a click outside the popup close it? (default is closeOnOutsideClick property on the component)
+}
 ```